Last Updated: 2023-07-07

 - Microsporum gypseum

-- In most cases the transmission is caused by fungal infections at other locations
+- Mostly transmission occurs through fungal infections at other localisations

-- The back of the hands and fingers, the interdigital space and the palms of the hands can be affected.
-Usually erythematous, scaly, hyperkeratotic-rhagadiform plaques appear.
+- The backs of the hands and fingers, the interdigital space and the palms may be affected.
+Mostly erythematous, scaly, ggl. hyperkeratotic-rhagadiform plaques are seen

-- Pathogen detection (hair removal or dandruff extraction: then native preparation and culture; biopsy)
+- Detection of pathogens (epilation of hair or collection of dandruff: then native preparation and culture; biopsy)

-Usually only on one hand, can be on both sides.
+Mostly only on one hand, can become bilateral.